Muslims of Kashmir, India at end of their patience, President Alvi warns India | Associated Press Of Pakistan

 The president challenged Indian government to allow media in IIOJK if all was well there and end communication blackout.
 He also demanded the reversal of the Indian violations of the Geneva Convention and UN resolutions, besides urging the UN to fulfill its commitments with the Kashmiri people.

-He said the whole national political leadership, regardless of political divide, was united and would remain so on Kashmir issue and would keep up their struggle until the people of Kashmir won freedom
+He said the whole national political leadership, regardless of political divide, is united and would remain so on Kashmir issue and would keep up their struggle until the people of Kashmir won freedom.